bikash001/ssa/README.md

 # ssa
-This is an education aid for learning single static assignment.
+This is an education aid project for learning static single assignment.
+This is created by Bikash Gogoi and Bhuvan Agrawal as part of the course project for CS6843 (Program Analysis).

 ## How To Use
 1. Download the ssa folder.